xidianmmc/LDCP/README.md

 # LDCP
-Implemetation of Adaptive Chroma Prediction Based on Luma Difference for H.266/VVC
+Implemetation of Adaptive Chroma Prediction Based on Luma Difference for H.266/VVC.We implemented this based on VTM 18.0, you can search for the LLDCP macros in the code.

 Abstract— Cross-component chroma prediction plays an important role in improving coding efffciency for H.266/VVC.